DEBorodina/to-do-list-mvc/README.md

-# To do list :heavy_check_mark:
+# Todo list :heavy_check_mark:

+### DESCRIPTION

+A simple todo list for structuring your notes.
+The functions of creating and deleting a note, deleting all notes are provided.
+Adapted for mobile devices and tablets.

+### TOOLS AND FEATURES
+- MVC pattern
+- Tailwind
+- Grid, flexbox
+- SVG
+- Google fonts
+- JavaScript modules
+- usage of LocalStorage
+- Date()

+### DEMO

 [Watch](https://deborodina.github.io/to-do-list-mvc/)

-- description of the project
-- list of technologies (pattern mvc etc.)

-<b>header:</b>

-name:
-todo list

-buttons:
-- add
-- delete all
-- delete last task

-tasks:
-complited & in progress

-card:
-- close button
-- name
-- description
-- time
-- checkbox